Suyooo/ll-albumart-game/src/modules/games/README.md

 * Use `/src/modules/rng.ts` for random numbers instead of `Math.random()`, and only use `day`/`failed`/constants for the seeding.
 The image created should always be the same for every user on the same day on the same guess.
 When testing, try refreshing after each skip to make sure the image does not change.
+* Watch out for non-square covers.
+In these cases, `scaledImage` will have transparent areas at the top and bottom.
+This might be a problem if you resize or move the canvas a lot, as previous steps might peek through in the final result.
+  Always test your games with some wide aspect ratio images, like Dreams of the Superstar.
 * Since `getShareCanvas` should represent the first guess, you can usually just make a call to `getCanvasForGuess(0)` and that's all.
 If your game mode only reveals very small parts of the image though, you might want to instead return a rearranged image (see `game-tiles.ts` for an example).
-Make sure it is always square, and in case you use `stacked`, make sure it's not transparent (fill transparent areas with black).
+Make sure it is always square.
 * Balance is hard.
 Guess 1 should be very hard, while Guess 6 should be reasonable, but not a straight giveaway.
 Try checking against existing game modes and balancing along the same lines.
 One way to make this easier is to move any dials you can move for balancing into a constant that can be easily adjusted (see `game-pixelized.ts`, for example - the `SIZES` array is way at the top and allows quick and easy changes for testing balance).
 * node-canvas (`canvas` on npm) is used to allow both a browser client and Node.JS on the server to generate the same image.
 Ensure that you only use standard canvas methods, even if node-canvas implements a few helpers.
 (The non-